crose72/OperationSquirrel/Docs/01-Setting-up-the-workflow.md

         - https://learn.microsoft.com/en-us/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package

 ## Start the simulation

 1. First time setup of SITL
     - https://ardupilot.org/dev/docs/setting-up-sitl-on-linux.html#setting-up-sitl-on-linux
         - Look under **Start SITL simulator**.
 It will have you execute the simulation twice, first with the `-w` flag to clear the virtual EEPROM.
 You only need to do this on the first set up and if you want to wipe the parameters.
 2. SITL tutorial
     - https://ardupilot.org/dev/docs/copter-sitl-mavproxy-tutorial.html
         - This will help you just get the thing up in the air so you can see it move.
 Very basic but it's the "hello world" of ArduPilot SITL.

-#### You have now successfully setup SITL
+You have now successfully setup SITL

 ## How to use our code to communicate with SITL

-Read `Connecting-Jetson-Nano-to-SITL-and-real-drone.md` and `Connecting-WSL-code-to-SITL.md` for instructions on how to control the SITL drone with our code.
+Read [02-Connecting-WSL-code-to-SITL](https://github.com/crose72/OperationSquirrel/blob/master/Docs/02-Connecting-WSL-code-to-SITL.md) and [03-Connecting-Jetson-Nano-to-SITL-and-real-drone](https://github.com/crose72/OperationSquirrel/blob/master/Docs/03-Connecting-Jetson-Nano-to-SITL-and-real-drone.md) to learn how to use control a simulated or real drone with the code.